-Perhaps it’s the feeling that mint is refreshing and can help cool you down from the heat; nevertheless, mint chocolate is a warm weather highlight in Tokyo that you can’t miss.
+Perhaps it’s the feeling that mint is refreshing and can help cool you down from the heat.
+Whatever the reason, mint chocolate is a warm weather highlight in Tokyo that you can’t miss.
 Here are some of the lip-smacking mint chocolate treats we’ve discovered at our local snack shops and convenience stores to get us through the season.

-Mint Chocolate Gari Gari Kun
+Choco Mint Gari Gari Kun

 A classic Tokyo treat, Gari Gari Kun ice pops always have seasonal offerings, and we can’t get enough of the mint chocolate version that's made a comeback to our konbini freezers.
 This year, the ice pop has collaborated with Ultraman and features a hidden sliver of chocolate.
 The phrase gari gari is actually an onomatopoeia for to a hard, firm crunch.
 The centre of this popsicle is filled with small ice bits – kind of like the ice you’d find in a snow cone – laced with chocolate pieces.
 Expect a refreshing mouthfeel from the mint. ¥151

 We’ve always got KitKat’s latest flavours on our radar, and it’s no surprise that the brand has brought back the minty version this season.
 You'll be able to pick up bags of mini KitKats at stores in Japan as well as online.

 Mint chocolate fiends will not want to miss Papabubble at Daimaru Tokyo – the candy outpost has turned into a dedicated mint choco shop just for the summer.
 In the store, you'll find 33 different chocolate mint flavoured sweets and desserts such as candy, marshmallows and rocky road bars.

 This article was originally published on May 18 2020 and updated on June 29 2022.

 Want to be the first to know what’s cool in Tokyo?
 Sign up to our newsletter for the latest updates from Tokyo and Japan.